Caricom says US designation of Cuba as state sponsor of terrorism unwarranted

 The US action subjects Cuba to sanctions that penalise people and countries engaging in certain trade with Cuba, restricts US foreign assistance, and bans defence exports and sales.

-The Trump administration's action rescinds a 2015 move by the previous Barack Obama administration to thaw ties with Cuba, and also complicates the incoming Joe Biden administration's efforts at diplomacy with the Spanish-speaking nation.
+The Trump Administration's action rescinds a 2015 move by the previous Barrack Obama Administration to thaw ties with Cuba, and also complicates the incoming Joe Biden Administration's efforts at diplomacy with the Spanish-speaking nation.

+But Pompeo said Cuba's return to the list follows its broken commitment to stop supporting terrorism as a condition of its removal by the previous administration in 2015.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login